 Foundation ThinkAgain Services:

 Once children are referred to Foundation ThinkAgain (usually through their treating medical team, or through another parent), we review their therapy needs through conversation with parents, reviewing medical history, and existing relevant evaluations.
-Generally, there are therapies that they need, but not sufficiently funded by their medical insurance.
+Generally, there are therapies that they need, but are either denied or insufficiently funded by their medical insurance.
 At times, a family burdened with lengthy cancer treatment, is unable to afford the co-pays of the therapies that are covered, or unable to purchase supportive equipment or orthotics required for these therapies.
 Foundation ThinkAgain steps in where we can to assure these pediatric cancer survivors receive immediate, intensive, appropriate and effective intervention for their cancer-related disabilities.

 Foundation ThinkAgain may fund any of the following clinic-based intensive rehabilitation therapies: